kensnyder/react-thermals/actions/README.md

 For example, if the state is `{}` and you set `colors.primary` to `#f00` you will end up with a state value of `{ colors: { primary: '#f00' } }`.

-The function that creates state update functions is called `deepUpdater`.
+The function that creates state update functions is called `updatePath`.
 If you'd like to use it directly, you can import it from `react-thermals/actions`:

-`import { deepUpdater } from 'react-thermals/actions';`
+`import { updatePath } from 'react-thermals/actions';`

-Read more at the [deepUpdater docs](../src/deepUpdater/README.md).
+Read more at the [updatePath docs](../src/updatePath/README.md).

 ## Documentation and Examples